Blog vs. SEO-Optimized Blog

 They’re more likely to buy or contact you.

 A clean layout and design, fast load times, and helpful content all work together.
 A high-quality user experience makes navigation as seamless as possible so users can quickly find what they are looking for.
+On the other hand, if the user experience is poor, people will not have a reason to engage with your content and leave your site.

 Why SEO Matters for Small Businesses